vladimiry/fs-json-store/README.md

 ### `write(data, [options]): Promise<E>`

-Asynchronous method that writes the data to the file and returns the actual data.
+Asynchronous method that writes data to `file` and returns the actual data.
 Optional `options.readAdapter` argument will be passed to the `read` method as the `options.adapter` argument (`read` method needs to be called during writing in case of the optimistic locking feature enabled).

 ### `validate(data, messagePrefix?: string): Promise<void>`